What is GST ?

 - It also regulates the unorganized sector.

 For more details, visit the website of the Central Board of Indirect Taxes and Customs.

 Who is Covered Under GST?

 According to indirect tax law, any person involved in any business except agriculture and have an aggregated turnover above Rs.
 20 lakh in a financial year is covered under GST.
-For businesses operating in North Eastern India and some other states need GST registration if their annual turnover exceeds Rs.
+For businesses operating in North-Eastern India and some other states need GST registration if their annual turnover exceeds Rs.
 10 lakh.
-If an NRI(Non-Residing Indian) is doing business in India, then he/she also come under GST irrespective of the annual turnover of the business.
+If an NRI(Non-Residing Indian) is doing business in India, then he/she also comes under GST irrespective of an annual turnover of the business.

-To check if your GSTIN is valid, visit online GST portal of the Government of India.
+To check if your GSTIN is valid, visit the online GST portal of the Government of India.

 Some products get costlier but in general, the prices decrease as the manufacturing cost is reduced.
 Imported items become costlier.
 This may divert people towards domestic products and can help in Make in India campaign.
 GST will make India to compete in exports as there is 0% GST applicable to exports.
 However, there is some confusion in this new taxation system.
 I personally think some products should be under lesser GST rates.
 But overall, it has a positive impact on the Indian sector and industries.